What is Basel III?

 Capital Conservation Buffer

-A capital buffer is mandatory additional capital that the banks are required to hold over and above its minimum capital requirement.
-This is designed to ensure that banks build up enough capital so that it can meet the challenges of times of stress and financial crisis.
+A capital buffer is mandatory additional capital that the banks are required to hold over and above their minimum capital requirement.
+This is designed to ensure that banks build up enough capital so that they can meet the challenges of times of stress and financial crisis.

 Countercyclical measures are regulations used to deal with cyclical changes in the balance sheet of banks.
-In a credit cycle, during the time of expansion spare capital has to be set aside, whereas, during the time of contraction, this spare capital requirements can be relaxed.
+In a credit cycle, during the time of expansion, spare capital has to be set aside, whereas, during the time of contraction, these spare capital requirements can be relaxed.

 Liquidity Standard and Leverage Ratio

 In order to ensure that banks do not run out of liquidity in times of crisis, Basel III puts in place regulations to maintain liquidity standards.
-Following are the list of regulations –
+Following is the list of regulations –

-- Liquidity Coverage Ratio (LCR) – Regulations of liquidity coverage ratio are designed to ensure that banks maintain an adequate level of high-quality liquid assets which can meet its liquidity needs for the next 30 days.
+- Liquidity Coverage Ratio (LCR) – Regulations of liquidity coverage ratio are designed to ensure that banks maintain an adequate level of high-quality liquid assets that can meet their liquidity needs for the next 30 days.

 Capital Leverage Ratio